drew-marchione/workoutApp/README.md

 <br />

 To view each exercise's properties, click on the icon to the right.
 A modal will pop up displaying the properties.
 Here you can delete an exercise.
+Notice how we are deleting "Flat Barbell Bench Press(UPDATING TEXT!)" which is the first chest exercise in the list.

 <br />